 The global ghost gear crisis

-Ghost gear is harming marine animals across the globe and and contributing to our ocean’s plastic problem.
+Ghost gear is harming marine animals and contributing to our ocean’s plastic problem.
 In our report 'Ghosts beneath the waves' we found that:

 - since 2012, the number of species affected by marine debris has increased by over 23%